 The anime depicts characters with black, blonde, and brown hair, with one case of gray hair and another case of blueish-brown hair.
 The context of the show suggests that some of the characters may actually be dying their hair, whereas others (see the gray case, for example) are examples of artistic license.
 I never thought too hard about it, but the novels give readers greater access into the thoughts of the protagonist, Hachiman Hikigaya, who had some thoughts on hair color.

-Hair Color Descriptions in My Youth Romantic Comedy Is Wrong, As I Expected
+Hair color descriptions in My Youth Romantic Comedy Is Wrong, As I Expected

 Well before the heroine of this article, Iroha Isshiki, made her appearance in the series, the main protagonist, Hachiman Hikigaya, set a precedent for how we should interpret character hair colors.

 We can contrast Hachiman’s derisive description of Yui with his description of Yukino Yukinoshita.
 There, he described her “flowing black hair” upon meeting her in the first volume.
-That would be a trend – he has at least one overly-detailed description of Yukino’s hair in every volume.
+That would be a trend – he monologues at least one overly-detailed description of Yukino’s hair in every volume.

 Regarding Saki Kawasaki, a secondary character who is depicted in illustrations as having blue hair, Hachiman described her in volume 7.5 as having “blue-tinged black hair.”
 While that is an unusual description, the series established a precedent from the onset that Hachiman provides serious hair-color assessments.
 With the introduction done, we can examine the cause of Iroha Isshiki and her apparently naturally brown hair.

 Iroha Isshiki, who is depicted with brown hair, plays no role in the first half of the anime and novels, but she ascends to the status of a main character in the second half.
 Although she made a cameo appearance in volume 7.5 of the novels, she first entered the scene in earnest in volume 8.
-Upon her entrance into Hachiman’s clubroom, he provided the following description of her hair in an internal monologue:
+Upon her entrance into Hachiman’s club room, he provided the following description of her hair in an internal monologue:

 [H]er shoulder-length light-brown hair swayed.
-It seemed that was her natural color—perhaps the flecks of sunlight dancing across it were due to her cuticles.Hachiman Hikigaya describing Iroha Isshiki’s hair in volume 8 of My Youth Romantic Comedy Is Wrong, As I Expected
+It seemed that was her natural color—perhaps the flecks of sunlight dancing across it were due to her cuticles.Hachiman Hikigaya describing Iroha Isshiki’s hair in volume 8 of My Youth Romantic Comedy Is Wrong, As I Expected (emphasis added)

 I had assumed without ever thinking much about it that Iroha dyed her hair brown, much like many of the other characters in the show appear to.
-Nothing about the image-conscious Iroha dying her hair brown would be out of character For that reason, I was mildly surprised to learn in the novel, more than five years after seeing Iroha’s introduction in the anime, to discover that her hair is naturally brown.
+Nothing about the image-conscious Iroha dying her hair brown would be out of character I was mildly surprised to learn in the novel, more than five years after seeing Iroha’s introduction in the anime, to discover that her hair is naturally brown.
 Furthermore, there is no indication in the show or in the novels that I have read thus far that Iroha has a foreign parent.
 Thus, she seems to be one of those somewhat rare cases of a Japanese person with naturally non-black hair.